semasuka/Income-classification/README.md

 - first, make sure you upload your files on Github, including a requirements.txt file
 - go to [streamlit share](https://share.streamlit.io/)
-- login with Github, Google, etc
+- login with Github, Google, etc.
 - click on new app button
 - select the Github repo name, branch, python file with the streamlit codes
 - click advanced settings, select python version 3.9 and add the secret keys if your model is stored on AWS or GCP bucket